 Roy has learned that you can’t go in and tell the SCI survivor that everything is going to be all right, because they are not ready to hear that so soon after the injury.
-He says believes there needs to be a period for mourning the losses, then a few months down the road it’s important to turn the corner and move on.
+He believes there needs to be a period for mourning the losses, then a few months down the road it’s important to turn the corner and move on.
 It is then that Roy prefers to go to the hospital and show by example that things will work out.

-“By just rolling into a hospital room and presenting myself with a sense of physical and emotional strength, people are slowly reassured that things will work out,” added Roy.
+“By just rolling into a [rehab] hospital room and presenting myself with a measure of physical and emotional strength, people are slowly reassured that things will work out,” added Roy.
 Through a 10-minute conversation the families and survivors start to learn there are still endless possibilities to living a quality life, even when paralyzed.”

 During the spring 2016, Travis visited with Ben at both Spaulding and during his time at New England Rehab, and has formed a friendship with Damon and his family.
 Damon came to North Conway, N.H. in June for the Merlino’s Golf Tournament that benefits the Travis Roy Foundation.